Nonhomogeneous Boundary-Value Problems for One-Dimensional Nonlinear Schr\"odinger Equations: Introduction

 \section{Introduction}

 Studied here are initial-boundary-value problems for nonlinear Schr\"odinger equations posed either on a half line $\mathbb{R}^+$, {\it viz.}

 or on a finite interval $(0,L)$,

-Here, the parameter $\lambda$ is a non-zero real number and $p\geq 3$.\footnote{Only the case $p \geq 3$ is considered here, but a substantial part of the theory goes through under the weaker hypothesis $p > 2$.} In all cases where \eqref{half} and \eqref{finite} arise in practice, the second-order derivative models dispersive effects, which is to say the tendency of waves to spread out due to the fact that different wavelengths propagate with different speeds, while the $|u|^{p-2} u$--term accounts for a variety of nonlinear effects.
+Here, the parameter $\lambda$ is a non-zero real number and $p\geq 3$.\footnote{Only the case $p \geq 3$ is considered here, but a substantial part of the theory goes through under the weaker hypothesis $p > 2$.} Note that, due to the symmetry of the equation with respect to the change of variables $x \to -x$, results established for \eqref{half} carry over {\it mutatis muntandis} to the quarter-plane problem where $\mathbb{R}^+$ is replaced by $\mathbb{R}^-$.
+(The situation regarding the quarter-plane problems posed on $\mathbb{R}^+$ and $\mathbb{R}^-$ for the Korteweg-de Vries equation are significantly different on the other hand.)
+In all cases where \eqref{half} and \eqref{finite} arise in practice, the second-order derivative models dispersive effects, which is to say the tendency of waves to spread out due to the fact that different wavelengths propagate with different speeds, while the $|u|^{p-2} u$--term accounts for a variety of nonlinear effects.

 Nonlinear Schr\"odinger equations are derived as models for a considerable range of applications.
 This includes propagation of light in fiber optics cables, certain types of shallow and deep surface water waves, Langmuir waves in a hot plasma and in more general forms in Bose-Einstein condensate theory.
 In the case of gravity waves on the surface of an inviscid liquid, the parameter $\lambda$ depends upon the undisturbed depth of the water, becoming negative in water deep with respect to the wavelength of the wavetrain.
 A particularly interesting application of nonlinear Schr\"odinger (NLS henceforth) equations has been their use in attempting to explain the somewhat mysterious formation of rogue waves in the ocean and in optical propagation (see \cite{bpss}, \cite{BSaut} , \cite{CHA2011} and \cite{pere1983}).